 An edge instantiation is a solution that follows all rules and follows them well, but falls outside the expected or desired (or even understood) solution space.
-The term is generally used when talking about AI, referring the habits of AIs to look for solution in places that we don't, and to look deeper than we look.
+The term is generally used when talking about AI, referring the habit of AIs to look for solutions in places that we don't, and to look deeper than we look.

 This is a potential problem, but it is important to note that this is a different problem than runaway AIs; this is a case of a computer program doing something that we do not expect, but does not necessarily indicate that it is doing something suboptimal under our value system or that it is operating under false premises.
 While edge instantiations can be disasters, they can also be Very Good ThingsTM.
 They are a problem in the sense that they are highly unpredictable; in cases where we may not understand all the implications of the rules given to the computer, unpredictable is bad.

 A recent example of an interesting but harmless edge instantiation comes from AlphaGo's recent matches with Go grandmaster Lee Sedol.
 On its 19th move of the second game, AlphaGo apparently wasted a move, dropping a stone into a wide-open area of the board, and then on move 167 appeared to give Sedol an unrequired advantage.
 These moves appear to be in part because AlphaGo could think further ahead than Sedol, and in part because AlphaGo was maximizing the probability of a win -- a 99% chance at a win by one point was valued more highly than a 95% chance of a win by 20 points.
 (Oh, and AlphaGo did win).